VBitsHub/ALU-Remapper-and-Mouse-Mode_Release/README.md

 What's new in the version.

+v1.3 Rev B
+- Option [D] now uses the layoutfast.xml in the Worlds folder.
+- Option [E] has been disabled as it is redudant when using [G]

 v1.3

 - Created a windows app rather than a DOS batch file, so users can click rather than using a keyboard.